Top 10 Ways to Market Your Android App

 Search Engine Optimization (SEO) is a continuous process of getting your app the best possible ranking in search engines.
 Most people use Google, so your SEO efforts must focus on Google, but shouldn’t be limited to it.
 Bing exists, too, you know.

 The best way to get your SEO up to scratch is to do research on what terms people use to find apps like yours on Google.
 This can be done by looking at search traffic via Google’s free AdWord Keyword Planner tool, or by querying Google yourself and making note of the Related searches at the bottom of the results page.
+Another neat way to find what people are searching for is through SEMScoop’s Keyword Tool, which can help you discover relevant keywords and figure out how easy or hard it will be to rank for those keywords.

 When you’ve gathered a handful of relevant search terms that have a decent amount of traffic, add those keywords or phrases to your app’s website, landing page, or blog.
 Use the terms in an obvious way (e.g. in a title or heading of a blog post) but also make sure it sounds natural.